xcore/sw_motor_control/doc/sw-guide/pwm.rst

 Dead Time
 ~~~~~~~~~

 The dead time for PWM_INV_MODE is defined using the PWM_DEAD_TIME configuration.
 This is in units of 10ns when using the default reference clock of 100MHz.
+The dead time is the short period of time between the non-inverted and the inverted PWM lines changing.
+During this time, neither side of the H-bridge is connected to the motor.
+The two signals are staggered by the dead time so that the two sides of the H-bridge are never ON at the same time, and do not change simultaneously.

 PWM Resolution
 ~~~~~~~~~~~~~~

 PWM resolution is defined using PWM_MAX_VALUE.
 The value defined here sets the frequency of the PWM.
-The relationship between PWM_MAX_VALUE, XS1_TIMER_HZ and PWM frequency ($PWM_FREQ$) is defined in equation \ref{eqn_PwmFreq}.
+The relationship between PWM_MAX_VALUE, XS1_TIMER_HZ and PWM frequency ($PWM_FREQ$) is defined in the equation below.
 XS1_TIMER_HZ is defined at compile time by the ReferenceFrequency identifier in the project XN file.
 By default this reference frequency is 100MHz so XS1_TIMER_HZ would have a value of 100,000,000.

 ``PWM_FREQ = XS1_TIMER_HZ / PWM_MAX_VAL``

 So with an example value of PWM_MAX_VALUE being 4096 (12 bit resolution), the PWM_FREQ will be 24,414Hz.
+Likewise, for a PWM frequency of 25Hz, the PWM_MAX_VAL would be 100000000 / 25 = 4000000.
+The maximum value for the PWM_MAX_VAL is 0x3FFFFFFF-PWM_DEAD_TIME, because the timestamps used to calculate the triggering of the PWM need to be no more than half of a 32 bit word into the future.
+This gives a minimum PWM period of around 0.1Hz.

 Locking the ADC trigger to PWM
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In some implementations it is desirable to lock the ADC conversion trigger to the PWM.
 This allows the system to sample the ADC at a specific point in the PWM period (such as when the lower leg is guaranteed to be on).
 This is enabled using the LOCK_ADC_TO_PWM definition.
+The PWM server thread functions change their arguments to include a channel which signals the ADC module, and a dummy port which is used as a timing source for the ADC trigger action.
+This port is not actually driven, and a port which is not pinned out of the device can be used.

 Default PWM Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~